Business Financing for Start Up

 A start-up loan is different from a traditional loan in that it is usually backed by the government.
 When you apply for this loan, you will get an unsecured personal loan to fund your start-up as well as free guidance and support to help your business keep going.
 These loans usually have a very affordable interest rate of 6% and a repayment period of up to 5 years.

-Bootstrapping is a good way of financing a business, especially when you are struggling after the initial phase and the business is relatively small.
+Bootstrapping is a good way of business financing , especially when you are struggling after the initial phase and the business is relatively small.
 Bootstrapping involves putting your own money into the business, in essence becoming an investor in your own business.

 Crowdfunding has become very popular for struggling start-ups, especially those that have a revolutionary service or product.
 Crowdfunding involves raising funds from more than one person.
 The start-up leader posts its business on a crowdfunding platform, explaining what the business does, what products and services it offers, and why it would be a good idea to invest in the business.
 In most cases, those making the donations are given priority over products and services once the business starts offering them.